 Refer to indication-specific dosing for obesity-related information (may not be available for all indications).

 SubQ administration: In order to properly resuspend the insulin, vials and prefilled pens should be gently rolled between the palms ten times; it is important that the vials and pens are kept horizontal throughout this process.
-After prefilled pens are rolled between the palms, the, prefilled pens should be inverted 180° ten times.
-Properly resuspended insulin should look uniformly cloudy or milky; do not use if any white insulin substance remains at the bottom of the container, if any clumps are present, if the insulin remains clear after adequate mixing, or if white particles are stuck to the bottom or wall of the container.
+After prefilled pens are rolled between the palms, the, prefilled pens should then be inverted 180° ten times.
+Properly resuspended insulin should look uniformly white and cloudy; do not use if any white insulin substance remains at the bottom of the container, if any clumps are present, if the insulin remains clear after adequate mixing, or if white particles are stuck to the bottom or wall of the container.
 Cold injections should be avoided.
-Insulin aspart protamine and insulin aspart combination products should be administered within 15 minutes before a meal (type 1 diabetes) or 15 minutes before or after a meal (type 2 diabetes); typically given twice daily.
-SubQ administration is usually made into the thighs, arms, buttocks, or abdomen; rotate injection sites within the same region to avoid lipodystrophy.
-Do not dilute or mix with any other insulin formulation or solution; not recommended for use in external SubQ insulin infusion pump.
+Insulin aspart protamine and insulin aspart combination products should be administered within 15 minutes before a meal (type 1 diabetes) or within 15 minutes before or after starting a meal (type 2 diabetes); typically given twice daily.
+Subcutaneous administration is usually made into the thighs, arms, buttocks, or abdomen; rotate injection sites within the same region to avoid lipodystrophy.
+Do not dilute or mix with any other insulin formulation or solution; not recommended for use in external subcutaneous insulin infusion pump.